Werewolf by Night (TV special): Design

 Maya Shimoguchi served as the production designer, having previously worked on Hawkeye.
 Prior to that, she also served as the supervising art director for the MCU film Thor (2011).
 Shimoguchi created "a richly textured environment" out of concrete for the rotunda and garden that evoked film noir.
 The fresco in the hallway of Bloodstone Manor that referenced the history of monsters in the MCU was inspired by the Bayeux Tapestry.

 For the werewolf design in the special, Giacchino enjoyed being able to see an actor's face and eyes in the designs for older films such as Werewolf of London (1935) since they "kept the human qualities", with Werewolf by Night looking more like Larry Talbot / The Wolf Man from The Wolf Man than a more monster-like design created through CGI in more modern films.
-Mayes C. Rubeo served as the costume designer, after doing so for Thor: Ragnarok (2017), WandaVision (2021) and Thor: Love and Thunder (2022).
+Mayes C. Rubeo served as the costume designer, after doing so for the MCU projects Thor: Ragnarok (2017), WandaVision (2021) and Thor: Love and Thunder (2022).
+Russell wears face paint that he claims is to "honor [his] ancestors", while his outfit consists of a detailed coat and tie.
+Elsa wears a bright orange coat that pays homage to the character's iconic comic book look, which consists of an orange jumpsuit under a trench coat.